Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/admin/dns/change-nameservers-at-network-solutions.md

 ## <a name="add-a-txt-record-at-network-solutions-to-verify-that-you-own-the-domain"></a>Ajouter un enregistrement TXT auprès de Network Solutions pour vérifier que vous êtes propriétaire du domaine

-Avant que vous puissiez utiliser votre domaine avec Microsoft, nous devons vérifier qu’il vous appartient.
-Votre capacité à vous connecter à votre compte auprès de votre bureau d’enregistrement de domaines et à créer l’enregistrement DNS prouve à Microsoft que le domaine vous appartient.
+Before you use your domain with Microsoft, we have to make sure that you own it.
+Your ability to log in to your account at your domain registrar and create the DNS record proves to Microsoft that you own the domain.

 > [!NOTE]
-> Cet enregistrement sert uniquement à vérifier que vous êtes propriétaire du domaine.
-Vous pouvez éventuellement le supprimer ultérieurement.
+> This record is used only to verify that you own your domain; it doesn't affect anything else.
+You can delete it later, if you like.

-Suivez les étapes décrites ci-dessous ou [regardez la vidéo (commencez la lecture à 0:47)](https://support.office.com/article/Video-Change-nameservers-to-set-up-Office-365-with-Network-Solutions-69b092e3-c026-4d19-a7d0-16cdb2d8b261?ui=en-US&amp;rs=en-US&amp;ad=US).
+Suivez les étapes décrites ci-dessous ou [regardez la vidéo (commencez la lecture à 0:47)](https://support.microsoft.com/office/69b092e3-c026-4d19-a7d0-16cdb2d8b261).

-1. Pour commencer, accédez à la page de vos domaines sur Network Solutions à l'aide de [ce lien](https://www.networksolutions.com/manage-it).
-Vous serez invité à vous connecter.
+1. To get started, go to your domains page at Network Solutions by using [this link](https://www.networksolutions.com/manage-it).
+You'll be prompted to log in.

     > [!IMPORTANT]
     > Avant de cliquer sur le bouton de **connexion** , choisissez **gérer mes noms de domaine** dans la liste déroulante **se connecter à :** .